Real-Serious-Games/C-Sharp-Promise/README.md

 Alternately, to contribute please fork the project in github.

 ## Creating a Promise for an Async Operation ##

+Reference the DLL and import the namespace:

+	using RSG.Promise;

 Create a promise before you start the async operation: